 The supervision system is very flexible - supervisees belong to a base group for supervision but are entitled to attend any smcp group (with prior agreement) within the same month if they are unable to attend their base group.
 Most groups are three hours long.

 Supervision is sometimes linked to professional development days - so plenty of choice for individuals.
-There are several professional development days per year and at least one takes place in Conwy, North Wales with spectacular views of the whole of the Snowdonian Mountain range.
+There are several professional development days per year and at least two take place in Conwy, North Wales with spectacular views of the whole of the Snowdonian Mountain range.

 Clinical supervision is a relational process between the psychotherapist, peers and the supervisor - human beings in pursuit of professional excellence and development.